abdelaleemadel/WorldWise/README.md

 4. **Use your Database**

-Use your supabaseUrl and supabaseKey to store cities, each city table should has the following properties {id, cityName, country, emoji, flag, date, notes, position:{lat, lng}}
-Use your own 5. **Run the application**
+Use your supabaseUrl and supabaseKey to store cities, each city table should has the following properties {id, cityName, country, emoji, flag, date, notes, position:{lat, lng}} 5. **Run the application**

 ```bash
 npm run dev